21521953/SUTUIT/README.md

-# A website for joob seeker
+ A website for job seeker